roadtocode4u/spaceship/docs/python-programming/06-comments-and-string-operations/06-comments-and-string-operations.md

 **Example Explanation :**

-In above example, we created 1st variable `mystring` for storing the string `road to code 4u`,then print the original string. `upper()` function is used to convert string into uppercase letter.
+In above example, we created 1st variable `mystring` for storing the string `road to code 4u`, then print the original string. `upper()` function is used to convert string into uppercase letter.
 We can created 2nd variable `newString` for store converted uppercase string.
 Output is ROAD TO CODE 4U.

-**2. Lower()**
+**2. lower()**

-Lower() function is used to converts a string into lower case.
+lower() function is used to convert a string into lowercase.

 **Example :**